Lagoped opts for regenerated nylon

 The environmental impact of nylon production

-The production of nylon, like all materials from petrochemicals, has a significant impact on the environment and health.
-This petroleum-derived polymer is not only responsible for greenhouse gas emissions , but its energy-intensive manufacturing process and use of harmful chemicals contribute to soil and water pollution .
-In addition, nylon textiles release microparticles during washing, thus polluting aquatic ecosystems.
-Faced with these environmental challenges, the European Union is imposing stricter standards for nylon manufacturing, but it is also crucial for consumers to turn to more sustainable alternatives.
+Nylon production, like all petrochemical-based materials, has a significant impact on the environment and health.
+This petroleum-derived polymer is not only responsible for greenhouse gas emissions, but its energy-intensive manufacturing process and the use of harmful chemicals contribute to soil and water pollution.
+Additionally, nylon textiles release micro-particles during washing, polluting aquatic ecosystems.
+In response to these environmental challenges, the European Union imposes stricter standards for nylon manufacturing, but it is also crucial for consumers to turn to more sustainable alternatives.

 Recycled nylon, an alternative with many advantages

 However, nylon recycling remains an energy-intensive process and requires significant water consumption.
-In addition, it does not solve the problem of microparticles released during washing.
-To minimize these impacts, it is essential to use filters for washing machines, helping to prevent microplastic pollution .
+Moreover, it does not solve the problem of micro-particles released during washing.
+To minimize these impacts, it is essential to use filters for washing machines, thus helping to prevent microplastic pollution.
 By adopting these measures, consumers can help support a more sustainable and environmentally friendly textile industry.

 nylon fishing net lagoped econyl